Issyanofsky/devops/kubernetes/README.md

        - kubelet -  is an agent that runs on each node in your Kubernetes cluster.
        - kube-proxy - a network proxy that runs on each node in the Kubernetes cluster.
        - Container Runtime - oftware responsible for running containers on the nodes.

+## high Availability

+Using more then one Control plain for high availability of the cluster. best practice setting odd number of servers (min 3 Control plane servers).

+     * Importent: there is a need of a LoadBalancer for high availability and fault tolerance (must be installed primerly to the cluster).
+A Load Balancer is necessary to distribute incoming API requests evenly among the multiple Control Plane nodes and to ensure seamless operation in the following scenarios (HPProxy, Nginx, AWS (NLB,ALB)).

    <div align="center">